Name Profile

 Buried Daours Communal Cemetery Extension, France VIII.
 B. 42.

-Wakeford, Arthur G
+Wakeford, Arthur George

 Commemorated on Le Touret Memorial, Pas de Calais, France, Panel 28 to 30.